alexa/ask-cli/docs/concepts/Deploy-Command.md

 **ignore-hash**: Optional.
 Forces ASK CLI deploy skill package even if the hash of current skill package folder does not change.

 **target**: Optional.
 Specify which skill project resource to deploy.
-Available options: kill-metadata,skill-infrastructure.
+Available options: skill-metadata,skill-infrastructure.

 **profile**: Optional.
 Specify a profile name to be used.
 Defaults to use `default` as the profile name, if this option or environmental variable `ASK_DEFAULT_PROFILE` is not set.